Fault Lines: Resources for Teachers

 * To see how we wrote Fault Lines in the Constitution together, read our Q&A with Gayleen Rabakukk on Cynthia Leitich-Smith’s Cynsations blog.

-* Peachtree’s Discussion Guide is packed with engaging questions, fun activities, and easy printables, including “I Am Constitutionally Literate” stickers!
+* Peachtree’s Discussion Guide to the 1st edition is packed with engaging questions, fun activities, and easy printables, including “I Am Constitutionally Literate” stickers!

 * School Library Journal published terrific Teaching Ideas for social studies and humanities classrooms.